Money Management 1-2-3: THREE: Planning a Secure Future

 You also have the option to purchase health insurance from the federal Health Insurance Marketplace or your state’s health insurance exchange.
 Under the Affordable Care Act, you may be eligible for a subsidy that makes coverage more affordable.
 Visit HealthCare.gov for more information and to sign up.
 Subsidies are income-based and phase out as income increases.
 If you don’t qualify for a subsidy, you could consider purchasing coverage privately.

 If you incur medical bills you can’t afford to pay, a collector may contact you.
 If that happens, know your rights under the Fair Debt Collection Practices Act (FDCPA).
-For information, read Consumer Action’s debt collection fact sheets.
-Or, get help from a non-profit credit counseling agency (800-388-2227).
+For information, read National Consumer Law Center’s (NCLC) free online guide Surviving Debt.
+Or, get help from a nonprofit credit counseling agency online or by calling 800-388-2227.

 If your debts become overwhelming, bankruptcy may be an option.
 While bankruptcy damages your credit, it gives you a fresh start when you need it most.
-There are many rules and requirements for filing bankruptcy.
+There are many rules and requirements for filing bankruptcy, which you can learn about at the U.S. Courts website and in NCLC’s Surviving Debt.
 Visit the National Association of Consumer Bankruptcy Attorneys website to find an attorney.
 The U.S. Trustee Program provides information and links to pre-bankruptcy credit counseling.
-Consumer Action offers a free basic guide to bankruptcy.

 Grandparents raising grandchildren

-More grandparents are raising their grandchildren today and experiencing the financial challenges that come with supporting a family later in life.
+Many grandparents today are raising their grandchildren and experiencing the financial challenges that come with supporting a family later in life.
 If this is your situation, it’s very important to avoid derailing your retirement plan: If you cease contributions or take a large early withdrawal in your 50s or later, there won’t be enough time to rebuild your nest egg.

 If you need help making ends meet, take advantage of the many financial assistance programs and benefits available for grandfamilies.
-Visit Grandfamilies.org for a state-specific list of resources for grandparents and other family members raising children.
+Visit Grandfamilies.org and AARP for information about resources for grandparents and other family members raising children.

 Your tax situation will most likely change when you begin caring for your grandchildren, thanks to things like the Child Tax Credit and a larger standard deduction.
 Search IRS.gov to find tax breaks you qualify for.